elfrances/whatsOnFulGaz/README.md

     --allrides-file <path>
         Specifies the path to the JSON file that describes all the available rides in the library.
+    --category <name>
+        Only include rides from the specified category.
+The name match is case-insensitive and liberal: e.g. specifying "hill" will match all rides contained in the category "Hilly".
     --contributor <name>
         Only include rides submitted by the specified contributor.
 The name match is case-insensitive and liberal: e.g. specifying "mourier"